scorsi/Breeze/README.md

 Inspired by Kotlin and JavaScript.

-- Functional
+### Functional Object-oriented
-- Dynamic and no types
-- Prototype-based
-- No exceptions
-- Fully data-driven and null-driven means that everything is data : an object
-- Light and understandable syntax

 Control your data as it coming with lot of functional thinking and data control flow.

+### Typed with type inferences

+Typed for better control of your code.

+### Prototype-based

+Create or alter a prototype will result of a creation of a new type.

-Change your data on the road with the prototype-based.
+Change your data on the road.
 Everything is customizable, perfect for high possibility.

+### No exceptions

 Don't break your code with exceptions or goto/label.
+Write your code as it should be executed.

+### Light and understandable syntax

 Read your code from up to down and easily understand it.